neverfap-deluxe/nfd-api/ebook/vol-2/vol-2.md

 ### It is simply being present with your senses.

  Pretty neat, huh?
 And when you're present with your senses and what you're feeling, it provides you with the ability to control and gauge your experience.
-Witout reaction, and without taking what you're experiencing it personally.
+Without reaction, and without taking what you're experiencing personally.

 04
 - Struggle over none